KarinOldbring/bloomroom/testing.md

 ## **Lighthouse**

 The site has been tested with Lighthouse.
 Performance could be further improved by analyzing the file types of images.
-Also since I use a free subscription for the heroku app it starts really slowly which can affect the performance score.
+Also since I use a free subscription for the Heroku app it starts really slowly which can affect the performance score.

 ![Lighthouse](/static/site_images/lighthouse.png)